ericburrell-23-1/jy_graphmaster/README.md

 This is where test files will be written.
 I have written one to test CVRP.
 I will also add some test files in an `assests` directory here.

+## Rules

+1) If Julian wants to make this repo a mess, he has free reign to do so

+2) That said, if you work on something with Julian here, do your best to keep it clean.
+Edit doc strings, rename functions, etc.

+3) Try not to create new folders or files when it is unnecessary.
+Please do your best to work within the existing architecture.